School Year

 Progress Monitoring Evidence:

-Monitoring of Collaborative Planning and submitting lesson plans to ensure strategies planned for are aligned to meeting the needs of the students and closing the achievement gap.
+Monitoring of Collaborative Planning and submitted lesson plans to ensure stratgies planned are aligned with Helping Students Process New3 Content.

 Action #3